thorsager/gollo/README.md

 **!Please note that dumping the entire server runtime environment to everybody that asks may not be the most secure thing in the world**

+if `DUMP_PUBLIC_IP` is set to a `true` value, gollo will try to detect the public-facing IPv4 and IPv6 address of the server on which it is running.
+This is done by using the [ipify.org](https://www.ipify.org/) api.

 It is now possible to change the _path_ of the **prometheus** and the **health** endpoints by setting the two env vars `PROMETHEUS_PATH` and `HEALTH_PATH`, note: paths should be _absolute_ (starting with `/`)